QIB-Sheffield/mdreg/docs/source/guide/fit_dict.rst

 All that is needed in order to create a custom function and use it inside mdreg is to wrap it into a function that takes the image array as argument, and returns the fit to the model and the fitted model parameters.
-Use the format of functions in the `mdreg.models` module as a guide.
+Use the format of functions in the :ref:`models` module as a guide.